TSharma95/portfolioWebsiteTemplate/README.md

 ### What I learned

-This website helped covered a major and trending parts in website desiging. website is built on Bootstrap framework which help in faster and cleaner websites. learned how to create dynamically changing website with color switch property with DARK mode and Glassmorphism.
+This website helped covered a major and trending parts in website desiging. website is built on Bootstrap framework which help in faster and cleaner websites. learned how to create dynamically changing website with the help of SCSS.
+Better understanding how scss works with use of mixins and how to use custom property to build the website accordingly with bootstarp classes.

 Widened my approch with javascript for creating better dynamic websites. implementing loaders along with toggle into diffrent themes.